magb7/project-north-game-backend/README.md

 - In the terminal: mysql -uroot -p < database/schema.sql
   (you also can paste the file schema directly on your workbench)

-Use the npm start to run nodemon
+Use the command nodemon index.js to run the server